Cloud Integration – Using Transport Management Service for a Simple Transport Landscape

-- Click the Add Assignment button and select the role collection created with the previous steps.
+- Click the Assign Role Collection button and select the role collection created with the previous steps.

-- Click Add Assignment.
+- Click Assign Role Collection.
 The screen should now look like in the following figure.

-- Go back to the overview page of your subaccount and choose Subscriptions.
+- Go back to the overview page of your subaccount and choose Service Marketplace.

 - A login screen opens.
 Login with your user and password.

 - The Transport Management Service is opened.

 You can keep the application open, as you need to perform additional steps later-on in Transport Management Service (to create transport nodes and routes).

 Enabling API Access to Transport Management Service